david-storm/yusaopeny/SMOKE_TESTS.md

-# Welcome to Open Y smoke tests documentation
+# Welcome to Website Services smoke tests documentation

-In order for Open Y dependencies being tested in a short timeframe, please follow steps below
+In order for Website Services dependencies being tested in a short timeframe, please follow steps below

 # Webforms